arvindag/Misc-Docs/GoLang.md

 The *interface{}* type means that this function can accept any values at all for its final arguments.

 ##### 5.8.
 Deferred Function Calls
-a *defer* statement is an ordinary function or method call prefixed by the keyword defer.
+A *defer* statement is an ordinary function or method call prefixed by the keyword defer.
 The function and argument expressions are evaluated when the statement is executed, but the *actual call is deferred* until the function that contains the defer statement has finished, whether normally, by executing a return statement or falling off the end, or abnormally, by panicking.